Brewers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have gone 45-30 in games they were favored on the moneyline (winning 60% of those games).
+- The Brewers have put together a 45-31 record in games they were favored on the moneyline (winning 59.2% of those games).

-- Based on this game's moneyline, the Brewers have an implied win probability of 63.6%.
+- The implied moneyline probablility for this matchup gives the Brewers a 55.6% chance to win.

-- In the 149 games in which oddsmakers have set an over/under for Milwaukee, it has combined with opponents to go over the total 66 times (66-77-6).
+- Milwaukee has had an over/under set by oddsmakers 150 times, and have combined with opponents to go over the total in 66 of those games (66-78-6).

 - The Brewers have covered just 36.4% of their games this season, going 4-7-0 against the spread.